aleenamad/Pong/README.md

 # Pong
-Building Pong with basic Javascript and using this [tutorial].
+Built Pong with basic Javascript and using this [tutorial].

 ## You can play the game [here].